nsinorov/SoftUniMainPath/Programming Fundamentals C#/Regular Expressions - Exercise/SoftUni Bar Income/README.md

 For each valid line, print on the console: "{customerName}: {product} - {totalPrice}".

 When you receive "end of shift" print the total amount of money for the day, rounded to 2 decimal places in the following format: "Total income: {income}".

+## Input:

+	Strings that you have to process until you receive text "end of shift".